What We Do

 Paul Churchill was a normal drinker in high school and most of college.
 He loved to drink.
 He played several sports in high school and played football at Chapman University where he majored in Business and Spanish.
 His love for alcohol led him to Granada, Spain where he bought a bar in January 2006.
 He walked away from the bar after 34 months since he was drowning himself with alcohol.
 He attempted the geographical cure, moved back home in Colorado for a year, and then went to graduate school in Seattle at the University of Washington.
-An brought him to Bozeman, MT where he currently resides.
-Paul was sober from 2010- 2012 but he looks back at that duration of sobriety and says he was a dry drunk.
-In 2012, his unconscious mind got the best of him and he drank after being sober over 2 years.
-Later that same evening around 2:30 am when gas stations couldn’t legally sell alcohol, Paul found himself googling if he could drink rubbing alcohol of hydrogen peroxide.
+He then moved to beautiful Bozeman, MT where he currently resides.
+Paul was alcohol-free from 2010- 2012 but he looks back at that duration of sobriety and says he was a dry drunk and was staying away from alcohol on will power alone.
+In 2012, his unconscious mind got the best of him and he drank after being AF over 2 years.
+Later that same evening around 2:30 am when gas stations couldn’t legally sell alcohol, Paul found himself googling if he could drink rubbing alcohol or hydrogen peroxide.
 Talk about picking up right where he left off.
-Paul struggled to quit drinking for another month until September 7th, 2014.
-That summer, there was a DUI, release of employment from a job, and a failed suicide attempt.
+Paul struggled to quit drinking for another couple years until September 7th, 2014.
+In the summer of 2014, there was a DUI, release of employment from a job, and a failed suicide attempt.
 After reaching out to family, specific friends, starting a podcast, a sobriety counter app, selecting a sponsor, eating right, and exercising, Paul Churchill took his last drink of alcohol on September 7th, 2014 and got his life back.